loonwerks/CASE/TA5/tool-assessment-4/basic/tutorial/readme.md

 }

 //----------------------------------------------
-// I n i t i a l i z e    E n t r y  p o i n t
+// F i n a l i z e   E n t r y  p o i n t
 //
 //  Called once by AADL run-time scheduling infrastructure during
-//  the initialization phase of the system.
+//  the finalization (shutdown) phase of the system.
 //----------------------------------------------

 Unit base_test_event_data_port_periodic_domains_producer_t_i_producer_producer_finalise_(STACK_FRAME_ONLY) {
+  // The purpose of this stack frame content is explained following the code listing.
   DeclNewStackFrame(caller, "producer_t_i_producer_producer.c", "", "base_test_event_data_port_periodic_domains_producer_t_i_producer_producer_finalise_", 0);

+  // The developer codes the Finalize Entry Point by filling in this method.
+  // It can be left empty if there is nothing to clean up.
 }

 //----------------------------------------------